Nazanin-hub/MechaCar_Statistical_Analysis/README.md

  1- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+ Vehicle_lenght, ground_clearance and intercep have the lowest Pr(>|t|) or highest t-value which it means they provided a non-random amount of variance to the mpg values in the dataset.

  2- Is the slope of the linear model considered to be zero?
 Why or why not?

+ P-value = 5.35e-11 is less than significance level of 0.05 percent.
+So, there is enough evidence to reject the null hypothesis which means the slope of the linear model can not be considered to be zero.

  3- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+Yes, R-square is 0.715 which means approximately 71% of the time the model will predict mpg values correctly.
+Also, the vehicle weight, the spoiler angle and AWD have the most significant effect on mpg.
+So, this linear model predict mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils